gbgabiola/notes/quotes.md

 > "The best way to not feel hopeless is to get up and do something." - Barack Obama

 > "Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

-> "Don't give up trying to do what you really want to do." - Ella Fitzgerald

 > "Expect great things, and great things will come." - Norman Vincent Peale